with additional texts from AE Housman

 directed by Ben Horslen, John Risebero

-With Floriane Andersen, Louis Bernard, Rhys Bevan, Maurice Byrne, Callum Coates, Marius Hesper, Andrew Hodges, Stephen Lloyd, Charles Neville, Adam Philps, Dean Riley, Louise Templeton stage/set decor John Risebero music Christopher Peake lighting Tom Boucher an Antic Disposition production.
+With Floriane Andersen, Louis Bernard, Rhys Bevan, Maurice Byrne, Taite-Elliot Drew, Christophe Hesper, Stephen Lloyd, James Murfitt, Charles Neville, Dean Riley, Louise Templeton, Geoffrey Towers stage/set decor John Risebero music/piano Christopher Peake lighting Tom Boucher an Antic Disposition production.

 Show in English with French subtitles, displayed on a screen above the stage